“A city is nothing more than a solution to a problem, that in turn creates more problems that need more solutions.”

-Among our speakers will be Colorado Gov. John Hickenlooper and former New Jersey Gov. Christine Todd Whitman, talking about the lost art of compromise; Rev. Michael Eric Dyson, bestselling author, on racial reconciliation; equitable development advocate Cat Goughnour on fighting gentrification; New America Foundation’s Afua Bruce on how technology can save cities; Steven P. Wilson, CEO of Ascend Schools, on how fun can be the key to educating urban students; and Cheri-Leigh Erasmus on fighting government corruption by celebrating honesty.
+Among our speakers will be Colorado Gov. John Hickenlooper and former New Jersey Gov. Christine Todd Whitman, talking about the lost art of compromise; Rev. Michael Eric Dyson, bestselling author, on racial reconciliation; equitable development advocate Cat Goughnour on fighting gentrification; New America’s Afua Bruce on how technology can save cities; Steven P. Wilson, CEO of Ascend Schools, on how fun can be the key to educating urban students; and Cheri-Leigh Erasmus on fighting government corruption by celebrating honesty.
 (For a fuller list, and to buy tickets, see here; full lineup to be announced within the next couple weeks.)

 The Festival is a physical manifestation of a series of articles we’ve published in The Citizen since we launched three years ago.
 So far, we’ve run around 65 Ideas We Should Steal, everything from planting more trees (they clean the air), to offering free birth control to poor teens (it helps alleviate poverty), to offering free legal help to poor tenants (it keeps them in their homes), to changing how we let people vote (it increases participation).
 Some of the ideas we’ve written about have come to Philadelphia: Community schools, bail reform, starting school in August, a voter lottery.
 (Okay, that last one we made happen.)